 |Unlimited storage available||Essential features – like unlimited audio conferencing – not available on more affordable plans|

-Best For: RingCentral Office is best for teams that have frequent large-scale conferences with internal and external attendees.
+Best For: RingCentral is best for teams that have frequent large-scale conferences with internal and external attendees.
 It’s also ideal for companies that heavily rely on data and analytics to better evaluate their workforce, meeting effectiveness, and target market.

 Microsoft Teams is an online conferencing and collaboration platform that offers video and audio-only conferencing services for up to 250 attendees.
 (Note that current Skype users will automatically be transitioned to Teams in the coming months.)